Awkward garden types and how thoughtful design solves them

 Stepped and split-level gardens

-Gardens with two or more distinct levels, whether imposed by a sloping site or introduced as a design device.
-More frequent on the larger plots of Esher, Cobham and Thames Ditton, though also common wherever a property sits at a different level to its rear boundary.
-The challenge is making the levels feel connected, and ensuring movement between them is safe and visually resolved.
+Gardens with two or more distinct levels, whether created by a sloping site or introduced deliberately as a design feature.
+The challenge is making the levels feel connected and ensuring movement between them is safe, practical and visually resolved.

 Sloping gardens